MIDL-Conference/midl-website-2021/pages/study.md

 {{ button("Sign up for a study group", "https://forms.gle/Fx3KV6kBVdsF6HZcA") }}

+**Participants of study groups will receive an individual email about their one assigned session.**

+Please note that the session chairs of the corresponding live discussion below are only included for completeness and not present during the study group.

 ## Study Groups Tuesday 20.00-20.45 (UCT+2)
 ### Study Group 1-A
 * Mentor: Francesco Caliva (4+1)